 Lazy eye can be diagnosed through an eye exam.
-The type of examination your optometrist performs will depend on your child's age and verbal ability.
+The type of examination your eye care professional performs will depend on your child's age and verbal ability.

 If your child cannot yet speak, the eye doctor will use a lighted magnifying device to rule out cataracts.
 She will also determine how well your child can track moving objects.

-If your child is three years old or older and can communicate, the optometrist will patch one eye and used letters or pictures to test the child’s vision.
+If your child is three years old or older and can communicate, the eye care professional will patch one eye and used letters or pictures to test the child’s vision.

 How Is Lazy Eye Treated?